macbuse/macbuse.github.io/index.md

 ### seminars I go to

-Basically if you are looking far me on a Thursday well....forget it
+Basically if you are looking forme on a Thursday well....forget it

 - Thursdays 10h30 [Seminaire francophone](https://www-fourier.univ-grenoble-alpes.fr/seminaire-gg/?q=seances)
 - Thursdays 14h TSG Grenoble